ALLIED MILLING & BAKING MODERN SLAVERY STATEMENT

 About the Group

-Allied Mills uses grain from the UK and overseas at their three UK mills and Allied Bakeries bakes a range of bakery products at 8 bakeries across the United Kingdom and Northern Ireland; baked goods are distributed to customers across the UK via our own logistics network, which comprises 6 depots and 2 third party run depots.
-We employ around 3,300 people directly and also use regular agency labour within the business.
+Allied Mills uses grain from the UK and overseas at their three UK mills and Allied Bakeries bakes a range of bakery products at seven bakeries across Great Britain and Northern Ireland; baked goods are distributed to customers across the UK and Ireland via our own logistics network, which comprises seven bakeries and four third party depots.
+We employ around 3,400 people directly and also use regular agency labour within the business.

 Allied Milling & Baking has appointed a multidisciplinary team chaired by a board member to oversee compliance to MSA and the Associated British Foods (ABF) Code of Conduct within our own sites and supply chain.

 Within our Business

-Allied Milling & Baking has an HR policy on Preventing Hidden Labour Exploitation and have started, and will continue, to provide key HR, manufacturing and supply chain management personnel with training on slavery and human trafficking.
-We continue to raise awareness throughout the business adopting the Stronger Together programme across our sites through induction, poster campaigns, team briefings and an e-learning training module on Modern Slavery Awareness for all our staff.
+Allied Milling & Baking has a Preventing Hidden Labour Exploitation policy and provides key HR, manufacturing and supply chain management personnel with training on modern slavery and human trafficking.
+We use the Stronger Together programme across our sites to raise awareness through induction, poster campaigns, team briefings and an e-learning training module on modern slavery awareness for all our staff.

-Allied Milling & Baking has set up a robust process for reporting slavery and human trafficking through our independent confidential whistleblowing hotline which is an established and trusted channel for employees to report issues in our business.
+Allied Milling & Baking has a robust process for reporting modern slavery and human trafficking in our independent confidential whistleblowing service which is an established, independent, and trusted channel for employees to report issues in our business.

-We acknowledge that one of our key risk areas is the use of temporary labour within our supply chain and we are working with our providers so that they understand our expectations of them in taking the required proactive steps to tackling hidden labour exploitation.
+We acknowledge that one of our key risk areas is the use of temporary labour within our supply chain and we work with our providers so that they understand our expectations of them in taking the required proactive steps to tackling hidden labour exploitation.
 We actively audit the agencies who supply us with temporary labour against legislative compliance, including compliance with the Modern Slavery Act and conduct agency worker interviews as part of our audit process.

 Within our Supply Chain